Enrise/soy-symfony-build-parameters-task/README.md

 # Soy Symfony Build Parameters Task

+## Install

+This task is available as package at: https://packagist.org/packages/enrise/soy-symfony-build-parameters-task

+You can run: `composer require enrise/soy-symfony-build-parameters-task`

+After installing you can follow the usage below, if you don't know soy, first check: https://github.com/soy-php/soy

 ## Objective and Usage

 This task aims on generating the `parameters.yml` for symfony configurations, for that using environment strategies.